 Motivation is critical to success, so it’s easy to see why it’s such a hot topic in so many fields.
 Experts are constantly on the lookout for new ways to improve everything from student motivation to exercise stimulation.
+There are many questions from youngster: How to motivate yourself, when you are depressed?
+So this article is all about How do you motivate yourself in times of sadness?

 If you feel stuck, unfocused, and uninspired, you’re probably looking for ways to boost your motivation.
 When your motivation is at an all-time low, there are things you can do to turn depression into motivation.
 Many of us get caught up in the ‘getting ready’ process.
 Simply, we never get started.
 So, how can we live each day with the clear intention of getting closer to our goals and living a happy, motivated life?